 As the International Space Station flew over the Indonesian coast of Sumatra on an April night, lightning from a thunderstorm reached the upper layers of the atmosphere and its light show was captured by ESA’s latest observatory in space.

 The Atmosphere-Space Interactions Monitor, also known as the Space Storm Hunter, is completing its initial tests a month after it was installed outside Europe’s Columbus laboratory.

-The first images and data captured the strong signature of lightning with unprecedented accuracy 400 kilometers above Earth.
+The first images and data captured the strong signature of lightning with unprecedented accuracy 400 kilometers (250 miles) above Earth.

 “We collected 100,000 measurements per second of this amazing force of nature,” explains Torsten Neubert, science team coordinator at the Technical University of Denmark, “this is a fantastic example of how powerful our photometers are.”

 The observatory points straight down at Earth so the atmosphere filters as little of the light as possible.
 The storm hunter’s photometers are hundreds of times more sensitive than an average camera on Earth.
 In the storm above Indonesia the instruments recorded a spike across three wavelengths.

 “Even with the clouds partly blocking the lightning, the instruments show powerful electrical discharges high in the atmosphere.
 We think it shows an elve,” says Torsten.